 Of course, I made a few adaptations and tweaks of my own.
 When it comes to Brunswick Stew (just like art, lol) I know what I like.
 I wanted my Brunswick Stew rich and thick, smoky and tangy, just like my favorite Brunswick Stew Barbecue Style from my favorite Georgia Barbecue joint.

-A good splash of the liquid smoke makes up for meat that’s not smoked.
+A good splash of the liquid smoke helps make up for meat that’s not smoked.
 Don’t be afraid of liquid smoke, folks.
 It can be strong but it is made out of natural ingredients, and it’s one of my Top Secret Super Stealth Arsenal of Ingredients.
 If you’ve got real deal smoked barbecue to use in your Brunswick Stew, Georgia Style, though, use that and forget the liquid smoke.

 Making Brunswick Stew Georgia Style: